 Admissions meetings, information & referral, and family navigation will continue to occur virtually.
 All events, information sessions, and non-essential training sessions for families remain canceled.

 Aligned to Governor Hogan’s Executive Order, The Arc is requiring all Direct Support Professionals to wear a face mask while working.
 Due to the national shortage of surgical face masks, we encourage DSPs to wear washable, fabric face masks.

 The Arc continues to monitor the coronavirus situation in Maryland.
 The Governor, Maryland Department of Health, and the Developmental Disabilities Administration urge all of us to follow universal precautions recommended by the CDC.
 Managers and Team Leaders will review these protocols with staff at every shift until further notice.

 Guidance for Group Homes & Personal Support Houses

 - Travel from the homes is restricted to essential activities, such as attending approved medical appointments or medical emergencies.

 - Wash hands regularly for at least 20 seconds with soap and water.
 Use only paper towels to dry hands.

 - Frequently disinfectant surfaces (at least daily); including light switches, door handles, and faucets.

-- Visitors are not allowed at all group homes and personal support homes.
+- Visitors are permitted with visitors staying outside, wearing facemasks, and social distancing.
 Please contact your Regional Manager/Assistant Director if someone from outside the house needs to visit.

 - Follow social distancing guidelines when participating in essential activities outside of the home, such as going for walks or other exercise activities.